0x888e/certs/README.md

 Depending on your device manufacturer, there are two separate download paths.
 You can determine your manufacturer by looking at the sticker on the back of the BGW320. **It is important that these firmware images are installed in the order they are displayed below**.

+> [!WARNING]
+> In at least two cases, these firmware versions are reported to have a finite (60-90 second) window before the BGW320 reboots.
+You will have to quickly flash the firmware version immediately when the webui first comes online.
+To aid in this process, it is advisable to ping the device in another window (`ping 192.168.1.254`).
+Ping will show the device online briefly, then offline, then online again.
+It is the second online window when you need to upload the firmware, so have the access code readily available when you browse to <http://192.168.1.254/cgi-bin/update.ha>.

 - BGW320-500 (Humax)
   1. First install: <http://gateway.c01.sbcglobal.net/firmware/ALPHA/320/0C08B4/BGW320-500_3.17.5_dnvpnP/spTurquoise320-500_3.17.5_dnvpnP_021_sec.bin>
      - SHA1: `259e91b586f89f1e94eaa554a52fd9a2ea1cd026`